mukaiizawa/Paren/man/man3/select-reject.md

 # RETURN VALUE
 The function `select` returns a list of elements for which `FN` returned `non-nil`.

+The function `select1` returns the first element that satisfies the predicate.

 The function `reject` returns a list of elements for which `FN` returned `nil`.

 # NOTES